SEGNIDIMOHAMED/SEGNIDIMOHAMED.github.io/_career/2020_04_13_Five_things.md

 When I network I try to do specific things (and at least identify a few of them ahead of time).
 Am I here to get to know a particular company I know will be attendance?
 Am I here to catch up with a friend?
 What can I do to maximize this experience?

 ### 2. Improve your docs

+By _Improve your docs_ I mean read over the required documents in a job search: LinkedIn, your resume and your cover letter.

+Each of these are public facing and are frequently the first thing that a person sees when you apply to a job, so you need to make sure that they are making a good impression.
+Grammar errors, misspelled words, random tenses and persons are all negatives.
+There are lots of good resources on the internet for how to do each well and no matter what advice you buy into there is a basic hurdle that these documents need to overcome.

+While there is a lot of advice out there on what should be in or not in a cover letter (or even if one is required), there are still many jobs out there that filter out applicants by this document.
+For example, in a number of job searches I've been apart of a cover letter was barely read -- but if an applicant didn't submit one it would not pass through our applicant tracking system.

 ### 3. Interview Preparation

+The third thing you can do in order to help your job search is interview preparation.
+This involves looking up common interview questions (both technical and behavioral) and spending time making sure that you can answer them.

+Most students I know spend way too much time on interview prep because they believe that there are a finite number of questions that can be asked and, if they study enough, they will eventually have good answers to all of them.
+That is not to say that preparing in this manner is a waste of time, but it is difficult to anticipate every question that that interviewers will ask.

+For data science positions, the technical side of things is two-fold: both on the coding side (usually SQL and Python) and on the data science side (statistics, math, and machine learning).
+For the former, the best thing to do is practice using sites like [leetcode](https://leetcode.com/) and [HackerRank](https://www.hackerrank.com/) though there are many others and please don't consider the above an endorsement.

 ### 4. Apply for jobs